BrewDog is running its latest round of Equity for Punks, called Equity for Punks Tomorrow.

-Nicola Horton, corporate finance partner at Crowe Clark Whitehill, who is advising BrewDog on the fundraising, explains to GrowthBusiness the innovative concept, why the company has chosen this route and whether other companies could follow.
+Nicola Horton, formerly a corporate finance partner at Crowe Clark Whitehill, who has advised BrewDog on the fundraising, explains to GrowthBusiness the innovative concept, why the company has chosen this route and whether other companies could follow.

 Why have BrewDog chosen this method of fundraising?

-“Also, given the associated costs of raising this sort of money, a couple of million pounds, on AIM or on PLUS, it is far more cost-effective to follow this route.”
+“Also, given the associated costs of raising this sort of money, a couple of million pounds on AIM, it is far more cost-effective to follow this route.”

 Could you walk me through how the process works?

-“It’s a financial promotion, which has to be approved by a FSA-regulated entity, but then it is put up on the company’s website, and also via online trading business ComputerShare.
+“It’s a financial promotion, which has to be approved by a FCA-regulated entity, but then it is put up on the company’s website, and also via online trading business ComputerShare.

-“The company itself takes charge of the marketing, and, in this case, BrewDog have managed to get a lot of press.
+“The company itself takes charge of the marketing, and, over its campaigns, BrewDog have managed to get a lot of press.
 Companies have to let potentially interested people know that the offer is available, and if they log on, read the document, and like what they see, they can apply to purchase shares.